tsunami935/COMP4220-exam-review/README.md

 do not separate with commas.
 It will mark you wrong if the order of answers is wrong because I'm lazy.
 Don't worry about it.

+I will add more stuff in the coming days so keep refreshing I guess.